saurabh1088/notes/iOS/Persistence/Keychain.md

 ## How to control access to a keychain item based on device state?
 One can specify *kSecAttrAccessible* while creating query when item is added to keychain and provide applicable value as per usecase.

+## What are some functionalities Keychains provide?
+1. Security
+    - As mentioned before, keychain provide a secure storage for small amount of data like passowrds, keys or certificates.

+2. Synchronization
+    - Data can synchronized so that a user can access same across his/her various apple devices using iCloud keychain.

+3. Sharing
+    - Data can be shared across different apps from same developer accounts using access group.

+4. Persistence
+    - Data is persisted which is saved in keychain

+5. Access Control
+    - Keychain in iOS provides robust access control features that allow developers to specify which applications or components can access specific Keychain items.
+This ensures that sensitive information is protected and only accessible by authorized apps or services

+## What are some real world use cases of using keychain?
+1. Store user credentials securely to avoid having user login again and again providing a better user experience.
+2. In an oAuth2.0 flow, store access token which need to be sent to every API call after successfull authentication and authorisation.
+3. Store user preferences which can be sensitive.